Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Monte Carlo simulations

 \section{Monte Carlo simulations}

-In this section, we investigate empirically the finite sample performance of the adaptive Gauss-Hermite and related Laplace-based estimators.
-We focus on latent variable models for binary data, since in this case the differences between numerical techniques should be better highlighted \citep{Joe08}.
+In this section, we investigate empirically the finite sample performance of the adaptive Gauss--Hermite and related Laplace-based estimators.
+We focus on latent variable models for binary data, since in this case the differences between numerical techniques should be better highlighted (Joe \cite{Joe08}).
 We consider two simulation scenarios characterized by an increasing number of observed and latent variables.
 In particular, we generate data from a population that consists of six items satisfying a three factor model, and from a population based on ten observed variables that satisfy a five factor model.
 In both cases, the population parameters have been chosen in such a way that the item-specific intercepts and the factor loadings are drawn randomly from a log-normal distribution, with some loadings fixed to 0 to get unique solutions.
-For each scenario, 100 random samples have been considered with 200 subjects. \\ A crucial choice in the application of the AGH quadrature is the number of points needed to adequately approximate the likelihood function.
-In the simulation study, we follow \cite{SchBo05} who suggested to select, in presence of binary data, five and three quadrature points for the three and five factor model, respectively.
-In both cases, the performance of AGH is compared with that of the Laplace approximation of order $O(p^{-2})$.
-The estimation is performed through the direct maximization algorithm described in Section 2, whose mathematical details for the case of binary observed items are provided in Appendix C. The algorithm is written in the statistical language R \citep{R10} and the program is available from the authors on request.
+For each scenario, 100 random samples have been considered with 200 subjects.

+A crucial choice in the application of the AGH quadrature is the number of points needed to adequately approximate the likelihood function.
+In the simulation study, we follow Schilling and Bock \cite{SchBo05} who suggested to select, in presence of binary data, five and three quadrature points for the three and five factor model,\vadjust{\goodbreak} respectively.
+In both cases, the performance of AGH is compared with that of the Laplace approximation of order $\RMO(p^{-2})$.
+The estimation is performed through the direct maximization algorithm described in Section~\ref{sec2}, whose mathematical details for the case of binary observed items are provided in Appendix \ref{app3}.
+The algorithm is written in the statistical language R (R Development Core Team \cite{R10}) and the program is available from the authors on request.